-All bonds are subject to market and interest rate risk if sold prior to maturity.
+All bondsaresubject to market and interest raterisk if sold prior to maturity.
 Bond values will decline as interest rates rise and are subject to availability and change in price.
 Corporate bonds are considered higher risk than government bonds but normally offer a higher yield and are subject to market, interest rate, and credit risk, as well as additional risks based on the quality of issuer, coupon rate price, yield, maturity, and redemption features.
 Investing in foreign and emerging market debt (EMD) securities involves special additional risks.
 These risks include, but are not limited to, currency risk, geopolitical and regulatory risk, and risk associated with varying settlement standards.
-High-yield/junk bonds are not investment-grade securities, involve substantial risks, and generally should be part of the diversified portfolio of sophisticated investors.
+High-yield/junk bonds are not investment-grade securities, involves special additional risks, and generally should be part of the diversified portfolio of sophisticated investors.
 Municipal bonds are subject to availability, price, and market and interest rate risk if sold prior to maturity.
-Bond values will decline as interest rate and local taxes may apply.
-Mortgage-backed securities (MBS) are subject to credit, default, prepayment risk that acts much like call risk when you get your principal back sooner than the stated maturity, extension risk, the opposite of prepayment risk, market, and interest rate risk.
+Bond values will decline as interest rates risk life of the diversified portfolio of sophisticated investors.
+Municipal bonds are subject to availability, price, and market and interest rate risk if sold prior to maturity.
+Bond values will decline as interest rates risk life of the diversified portfolio of sophisticated investors.
+Municipal bonds are subject to availability, price, and market and interest rate risk if sold prior to maturity.
+Bond values will decline as interest rates risk life of the diversified portfolio of sophisticated investors.
+Municipal bonds are used as a subject to credit, default, prepayment risk that acts much like call risk when you get your principal back sooner than the stated maturity, extension risk, the opposite of prepayment risk, market, and interest raterisk.